thelonelinux/Spring_Framework_Interv_Learning/YuTubeLearn_SpringFramework_Readme.md

-# SPRING FRAMEWORK LEARNING (SPRING, SPRING FRAMEWORK, SPRING CORE, SPRING MVC, SPRING AOP) - YOUTUBE WISE
+# SPRING FRAMEWORK LEARNING (SPRING, SPRING FRAMEWORK, SPRING CORE, SPRING MVC, SPRING AOP, SPRING SECURITY) - YOUTUBE WISE
 * Best way to learn by watching and coding, But in youtube sequence

 ## TODO
 * LEARN ABOUT REGEX IN JAVA

-## MY LEARNING (SPRING FRAMEWORK, SPRING, SPRING CORE, SPRING AOP)
+## MY LEARNING (SPRING FRAMEWORK, SPRING, SPRING CORE, SPRING AOP) (Completely done with project also attached in this repo - Now you can do brainstorming type doubts in it like in stackoverflow)
 * OTHER PLAYLIST YOU CAN FOLLOW FOR SPRING LEARNING:
   * https://www.youtube.com/watch?v=If1Lw4pLLEo&t=101s&ab_channel=Telusko
     * This includes one video for learning spring